Edmundo González Urrutia, the man of consensus

 Although he has provided advice to various opposition factions, González Urrutia is one of its officials who does not work for the parties, but for the unitary bodies that the opposition maintains as a political bloc (formerly the Democratic Unity Roundtable, now the Unitary Platform), which are generally rather small.
 During these years, without raising antagonisms, González Urrutia has been very close to the Fermín Toro Institute of Parliamentary Studies, founded by Aveledo, and an assistant to the Platform.
 In this work of professional support for the needs of the Unitary Platform, González Urrutia has made a cause with leaders such as José Luis Cartaya, Gerardo Blyde, Medina or Fernando Martínez Mottola.

 “He is a gentleman,” said one of his assistants, who preferred not to give her name.
-“He is sometimes a bit impatient,” a trait that coincides with the versions of some journalists, who attest that he has become irritated by certain types of questions that are difficult to answer, or by the lack of time imposed by the rules of television.
+“He is sometimes a little impatient,” a trait that coincides with the versions of some journalists, who attest that he has become irritated by certain types of questions that are difficult to answer, or by the lack of time imposed by television.

 Follow all the information from El PAÍS América on Facebook and Xor in our weekly newsletter.